-Like all of us, I think of Jesus being with me very personally: with me only, in my circumstances, in my world today.
-But what I forget is He has been with millions of His disciples for 2,000 years!
+Like all of us, I think of Jesus being with me always very personally; with me only, in my circumstances, in my world today.
+But I forget He has been with millions of His disciples for 2,000 years!
 His presence is never ending.
-It lasts beyond our lifetimes to the end of the age.
-To the end of the age has been a very long time.
+It lasts beyond our lifetimes, “to the end of the age.”
+We today know what the disciples couldn’t have imagined: “to the end of the age” has been a very long time.

-During these days after Easter, remember that Jesus was with His disciples and hundreds of followers for 40 days, reminding them that He was both alive and present with them.
-That is still the realness of His presence with us today.
+During the days after His Resurrection, Jesus was with His disciples and hundreds of followers for 40 days, reminding them that He was both alive and present with them.